nexmo-community/CS-churn/post.md

 ```
 When the `churn-prediction` event fires, we return send the churn prediction in the `message` property and update the `innerHTML` text with the churn.

-Now, whenever we have a new user connect with our agent, we'll be able to see what's their likely of no longer needed our companies services.
-If the possibly of churn is high, maybe, we should be a little extra nice to them :)
+Now, whenever we have a new user connect with our agent, we'll be able to see what's likely to no longer need our company's services.
+If the possibility of churn is high, maybe, we should be a little extra nice to them :)